The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 Must-Try Meals in Bozeman

-As you can tell, there are many restaurants to enjoy in Bozeman.
+As you can see, there are many excellent restaurants in Bozeman.
 To help narrow the choices down, here are the top 5 dishes to go and find in the city.

 Jam!: Stuffed French Toast